dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

     System.err.println(ex);
 }
 ~~~

 ### **iCalendar supports for IBM Lotus Notes**

 Aspose.Email calendar feature is based on the iCalendar standard, a standard for calendar data exchange (RFC 2445 or RFC2445 Syntax Reference).
 Therefore, it supports not only Microsoft Outlook but also IBM Lotus Notes.
 To send a meeting request in Lotus Notes, follow the same steps as mentioned above.

 ## **Forward an Email using SMTP Client**

 ### **Forwarding Email with SMTP client**

-Forwarding an email is common practice in daily life digital communication.
+Forwarding an email is a common practice in daily life digital communication.
 An email received can be forwarded to specific recipients without sharing with the original senders.
-Aspose.Email API's [SmtpClient](https://apireference.aspose.com/email/java/com.aspose.email/SmtpClient) provides the capability to forward an email to specific recipients.
-Its Forward method can be used to forward a received or saved email to desired recipients as shown in this article.
-The following code snippet shows you how to Forward an Email using SMTP Client.
+Aspose.Email API [SmtpClient](https://reference.aspose.com/email/java/com.aspose.email/smtpclient/) provides the capability to forward an email to specific recipients.
+Its [Forward](https://reference.aspose.com/email/java/com.aspose.email/smtpclient/#forward-java.lang.String-com.aspose.email.MailAddressCollection-com.aspose.email.MailMessage-) method can be used to forward a received or saved email to desired recipients as shown in this article.
+The following code snippet shows you how to forward an email using SMTP Client.

 ~~~Java
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-Java